2014 Toyota Land Cruiser

 Crawl Control acts like ABS on steep downhills when driving off-highway in Low range, preventing the vehicle from rolling too fast, allowing the driver to select from five settings, depending on the surface condition and steepness of the hill.
 No braking is needed; the driver simply steers the vehicle.
 In extremely rugged terrain, we found we could select from the Crawl Control settings on the fly, using the system to maintain a comfortable speed as steepness varied.
 The system does make a disconcerting noise as the brakes are selectively modulated, wheel-to-wheel, but we can vouch for the fact that it holds the vehicle to safe speeds even on the steepest downhills.

 Other reasons why a Land Cruiser excels in rough terrain are more fundamental.
 It is proportioned with a wide track and very little body overhang, so it can climb slopes up to 45 degrees, sidehill up to 43 degrees without rolling over, and drive in and out of a 30-degree ditch, head-on.
 There are skid plates under the engine, transfer case and fuel tank, and two stout tow hooks in the front.
 The spare tire is a full-size tire, not a temporary spare.
-Frame strength, a fundamental durability requirement, has been increased by 40 percent over the previous model.
+Frame strength, a fundamental requirement for durability, is prodigious, reflecting Toyota’s 60 years of experience in off-road motoring.

 An example of build quality can be found in the exhaust system.
 It's stainless steel (expensive) to resist mud and water without rusting.
 It is hung using two additional ball joints located just forward of the main muffler that reduce vibration in the exhaust system, so it will be a long time before the exhaust will crack, fatigue or rattle.